You may have the most stylish rash guard, the bitchenest surfboard, and have all the common surfing safety rules down pat.

 9. Respect the beach.
 If you're partying afterward, pick up after yourself before you leave.

 10. Lastly, remember that some local coastal areas have been surfed by families or friends for generations.
-Before surfing in an unfamiliar spot, avoid the 'stink-eye' by sensing how public or private a beach may be.
+Before surfing in a remote or unfamiliar spot, make nice and ask if it's OK.